 - Cross-Cultural Academic Advancement Center: Connects students, faculty and staff to programs and resources across the university to promote access, respect, inclusiveness and community regardless of personal culture.
 Contact: firstname.lastname@example.org Location: 105 Doak Hall Box 45065 806-742-8681 or 806-742-8682

 Need a guest speaker in your classroom?

-- "Four Corners: A GLBTQ Values Exploration" - Please contact Dr. Rich Lenox at email@example.com at the TTU Student Counseling Center with questions or to schedule the program in your classroom.
+- "Four Corners: A LGBTQIA Values Exploration" - Contact Dr. Amanda Wheeler at email@example.com at the TTU Student Counseling Center with questions or to schedule the program in your classroom.

 - PFLAG Lubbock: Speakers Bureau - PFLAG Lubbock has several members who volunteer to speak to community groups and university classes about issues related to gay, lesbian, bisexual and transgender sexuality.
 Our presenters vary depending on the topic of interest and many times we have panel presentations involving a group of our members.
 Contact PFLAG Lubbock at firstname.lastname@example.org